andmatand/vector-paint/README.md

   * The pasted shapes are positioned so that the top-left point is under the cursor (or at the top-left corner of the canvas if the cursor is not on the canvas)
+* Select a color or fill-pattern to replace the color or fill-pattern of all selected shapes
 ###### Scaling (will result in shape distortion because of integer rounding)
 * -: scale down
 * +: scale up